 The Cost of Criminal Charges

-There is no easy way to put this: Being charged with a crime is not only costly in the economic sense, but the more difficult, less-quantifiable costs are associated with the potential loss of one’s freedom, employment opportunities, and other important rights.
+There is no easy way to put this: Being charged with a crime can not only cost you a lot in the economic sense, but the more difficult, less-quantifiable costs are associated with the potential loss of one’s freedom, employment opportunities, and other important rights.
 As explained below, the costs associated with being charged with a crime go far beyond the costs of a criminal defense attorney.

 Bail in Virginia

-In some situations, a suspect’s bail can be reduced to zero and the judge will release you on your own recognizance with a promise to appear.
-Likewise, bail could also be reduced if your Virginia criminal defense attorney reaches an agreement with the prosecutor to seek a lesser charge than the charge you were originally arrested for.
-Hiring an attorney before posting bail can help ensure that you will obtain a bondsman that will not only be respectful and professional, but will also secure you some savings on the bond amount.
+In some situations, the cost of a suspect’s bail can be reduced to zero and the judge will release you on your own recognizance with a promise to appear.
+Likewise, the cost of bail could also be reduced if your Virginia criminal defense attorney reaches an agreement with the prosecutor to seek a lesser charge than the charge you were originally arrested for.
+Hiring an attorney before posting bail can help ensure that you will obtain a bondsman that will not only be respectful and professional, but will also secure you some savings on the cost of the bond.

 It is important to understand that if you fail to obtain pretrial release, you are placed at a decided disadvantage.
 For starters, being out of custody and able to sleep in your own bed at night is an infinitely better situation than remaining in jail while your case is pending.
 Additionally, being out of custody allows you to help us with our investigation by locating witnesses or collecting evidence.
 When you are out of custody, we will be able to meet with you privately in a safe and comfortable place, whereas in jail, you would not be able to meet with us in as private a location as our office and therefore, you may be less comfortable discussing your case as openly.
 Finally, posting bail will allow you to live your life freely, keep your job, and avoid being kept in custody where you would be treated like an animal even though you have not been proved guilty of a crime.
 In sum, posting bail is most certainly the optimal course of action, and it is generally feasible with the right attorney and a good bail bondsman.